cloudmesh-community/fa18-523-60/paper/paper.md

 such as Pinterest, LinkedIn, and the community web page for Flask are using the Flask framework.
-It supports various features such as the RESTful request dispatching, secure cookies, Google app engine compatibility, and integrated support for unit testing, etc [@flask-framework].
+It supports various features such as the RESTful request dispatching, secure cookies, Google app engine compatibility, and integrated support for unit testing, etc [@www-flask-framework].
 Flask-PyMongo offers methods such as *Collection.find_one_or_404* which is the equivalent to MongoDB's *find_one* in which instead of returning *none*, causes a *404 Not Found HTTP status* to a request.
 Similarly,